 Right before your appointment, Erie will text you a link.

-When you click on this link, you will be connected to a site called doxy.me and placed in your provider’s virtual waiting room.
-Your healthcare provider will be using the doxy.me program to talk with you during your visit.
+When you click on this link, you will be connected to an app for video visits and placed in your provider’s virtual waiting room.

-We trust that this program is safe and that your privacy will be protected.
+We trust that the apps used for video visits are safe and that your privacy will be protected.
 Erie does not record the conversation with your provider, nor share it with anyone else.

-If you have trouble getting connected for a video visit, we can do the visit over the phone.
+If you have trouble getting connected for a video visit, for certain types of visits we may be able to continue the visit over the phone.